 Just like you have a living room, this might be a craft room or music studio.
 Whatever it is, make it feel like an actual room so that you’re more likely to use it.

-That old shed could be an art studio or workshop waiting to happen.
+That old shed could be a game room or workshop waiting to happen.
 With a bit of time and money, you can update the building to meet your needs.
 Best of all, you can do it on a budget.